torvalds/linux/Documentation/arch/arm/cluster-pm-race-avoidance.rst

 Last man:

-When shutting down the cluster, all the CPUs involved are initially executing Linux and hence coherent.
+When shutting down the cluster, all the CPUs involved are initially executing GNU/Linux and hence coherent.
 Therefore, ordinary spinlocks can be used to select a last man safely, before the CPUs become non-coherent.